thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 You can access the current audit scope from an audited member by getting the static `AuditProxy.CurrentScope` property.

-> This property returns the scope for the **current running thread** and should be accessed from the same thread as the executing audited operation.
+> The static property `AuditProxy.CurrentScope` returns the scope for the **current running thread** and should be accessed from the same thread as the executing audited operation.
-Calling this property from a different thread will return NULL or an unexpected value.
+Calling this from a different thread will lead to an unexpected result.

 For example:
 ```c#